tonaljs/tonal/packages/scale/README.md

 ### `Scale.steps(scaleName: string) => (degree: number) => string`

 Same as `Scale.degree` but 0 is tonic.
-It plays better with ranges:ç
+It plays better with ranges:

 ```js
 import { Range, Scale } from "tonal";